 Course Overview Welcome to Pluralsight.
 My name is Julie Lerman, and you may know me as one of the most recognized authorities in the world on Entity Framework, Microsoft's data access platform for .NET developers.
-This getting started course has been completely updated for EF Core 3.1, which was released in December 2019.
-If you're already using Entity Framework for an earlier version of EF Core, this course will help you learn how to leverage your existing knowledge to quickly get up to speed on the basics of EF Core 3.1.
+This course has been completely updated for EF Core 5, which was released in November 2020.
+If you're already using Entity Framework or an earlier version of EF Core, this course will help you learn how to leverage your existing knowledge to quickly get up to speed on the basics of EF Core 5.
 If you're brand new to EF, you'll learn these basics and get insights that will take you further than a standard baby steps lesson.
-Whether you're building software with .NET Framework to run on Windows or cross platform maps using .NET Core, you can use EF Core for your data persistence.
+Whether you're building software with .NET Framework to run on Windows or cross‑platform apps using .NET Core, you can use EF Core for your data persistence.
 You'll learn how to build and interact with data models and set up logging to gain insights into how EF Core is interacting with your database.
 You'll learn how to get EF Core to use your own database logic, such as stored procedures, and how you can easily get EF Core to switch to an in‑memory database for fast and efficient automated testing.
 We'll then apply these lessons to use EF Core for data persistence in an ASP.NET Core API, which any front end can then connect to.
-While this course will use a familiar environment, Visual Studio 2019 on Windows, everything you'll learn here will apply to any of the environments, or IDEs, where you can build .NET Framework or .NET Core software, including Visual Studio Code and JetBrains Rider on Mac or Linux.
-I hope you'll join me on this journey as you get up to speed on using and benefiting from Entity Framework Core 3.1.
+While this course will use a familiar environment, Visual Studio 2019 on Windows, everything you learn here will apply to any of the environments or IDEs where you can build .NET Framework or .NET Core software, including Visual Studio Code and JetBrains Rider on Mac or Linux.
+I hope you'll join me on this journey as you get up to speed on using and benefiting from Entity Framework Core 5.